MI 6 HQ, London, England, UK Present Day.

 Angela Thorne parked her car in the parking garage below the headquarters of MI 6, wondering what the director of the Paranormal Intelligence Division would want with her on a Saturday.
 For her to be called in on a weekend meant something had happened.
 That was something important, if not bloody critical.

-She had been training her newest troopers when the call came in to headquarters in Hereford.
+She had been training her newest troopers when the call came to SAS headquarters in Hereford.
 She had left on the double to make the drive into London.
-The city looked nothing like it had in the seventeenth century with its urban sprawl, traffic and noise.
+The city looked nothing like it had in the seventeenth century with its urban sprawl, traffic, and noise.
 Some ten million people lived here now with its asphalt and concrete.
-No longer the city with its mud streets and ramshackle wood framed houses and buildings.
+No longer the city with its muddy streets and ramshackle wood-framed houses and buildings.

 I bloody well hope so.
 I wonder what has happened now.
 Angela thought as she ran her ID badge through the scanner and the scanner ran her retina scan.
 When the computer opened the door a female voice from the mainframe called Iris called out.

 “Bugger off.
 You bloody machine.”
 She swore under her breath.

 “My, aren’t we testy today?
 The Director is waiting for you.”
 The computer replied.

 “A mysterious package arrived this morning, it’s been scanned for explosives and toxins and has been cleared for receipt.
 It was delivered to the Director this morning.
 What its contents are I have no clue.”

 “Thank you, Iris,” Thorne replied as she exited the elevator and crossed the operations floor with its cubicles.
 There seemed to be a lot of activity.
 Several case officers were making phone calls to their operatives, the rest were bent over the keyboards typing almost frantically.
 Something was going on.